 Applying a Minimum Order Amount Using Plugins

-If you’re looking for a more flexible and user-friendly way, plugins are your option.
+If you’re looking for a more flexible and user-friendly way, plugins are your choice.
 There are several plugins for WooCommerce that can set minimum order values.
 Such as,

 For this guide, I’ll use WholesaleX, which provides an easy way to set MOA through Dynamic Rules.